Last Updated on February 21, 2021 by Nina Ahmedow

 Many tourists in Greece and other countries choose to ride a donkey.

 But what makes people think it’s okay to ride a donkey?
+Can you ride a donkey simply because it’s an experience that is sold to you?

 Why do we still believe that exploiting animals is acceptable?